hydromol/hydromol.github.io/README.md

-# hyd
+# hydromol
-This is a library.
+This is a chemical space web application of small molecular hydrocarbons.